-The BA304E and the BA324E have been ATEX certified as Group II, Category 1D Ex ia IIIC T80°C Da IP66 Ta = -40 to 70°C. When installed as specified by EN 61241-14 the indicators may be installed in:
+The BA307E, BA327E, BA308E and the BA328E have been ATEX certified as Group II, Category 1D Ex ia IIIC T80°C Da IP20 apparatus, Ta -40 to 70°C.

+When connected to a suitable system the indicators may be installed in:

-- Zone 20 explosive atmosphere in the form of a cloud of combustible dust in air is continuously present, or for long periods or frequently. - Zone 21 explosive atmosphere in the form of a cloud of combustible dust in air is likely to occur occasionally in normal operation. - Zone 22 explosive atmosphere in the form of a cloud of combustible dust in air is not likely to occur in normal operation, but if it does occur, will only persist for a short period.
+Zone 20 explosive atmosphere in the form of a cloud of combustible dust in air is continuously present, or for long periods or frequently.

+Zone 21 explosive atmosphere in the form of a cloud of combustible dust in air is likely to occur occasionally in normal operation.

+Zone 22 explosive atmosphere in the form of a cloud of combustible dust in air is not likely to occur in normal operation, but if it does occur, will only persist for a short period.